-The PSS contains a summary of the child’s academic achievement and functional performance, including recommendations on how to assist the child in meeting the child’s post-secondary goals.
+The PSS contains a summary of the learner’s academic achievement and functional performance, including recommendations on how to assist the learner in meeting post-secondary goals.
 An IEP team may consider using the PSS at any point during a student’s senior year.
-The form is not required for students who drop out of high school, but it is recommended that the form be completed.
+The summary is not required for students who dropout of high school, but it is recommended that the form be completed.

 Purposes of the PSS:

-- Provides students and families with a brief description of the supports and services provided in high school in preparation for the student’s targeted post-secondary expectations
+- Provides learners and families with a brief description of the supports and services provided in high school in preparation for the learner’s targeted post-secondary expectations

-- Provides linkages recommended for the student to pursue the targeted post-secondary expectations and resources to contact if something doesn’t work as planned
+- Provides linkages recommended for the learner to pursue the targeted post-secondary expectations and resources to contact if something doesn’t work as planned